Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Division of Building Regulation is responsible for monitoring all types of building construction in the county.

-The Public Works Customer Service Survey provides an opportunity for residents to provide feedback and identify concerns and issues.
+The Customer Service Request Portal provides an opportunity for residents to provide feedback and identify concerns and issues.

 On the County's website go to Property Information Lookup and type in your street name.
 It will list the flood zones on the information for your property and the different elevations for the AE Zone.
 If you go to maps and then view Interactive Map it will show your property.
 On the left column check Buildings and Flood Zone (under Environmental) and it will show the flood zone with relation to your house.